dzekelid/documents/_listings/box/legal-hold-policy-assignments-post.md

 ---
 swagger: "2.0"
 info:
-  title: Box
+  title: Box Create New Legal Hold Policy Assignment
-  description: The Box Content API gives you access to secure content management and
+  description: Create a new Assignment, which will apply the Legal Hold Policy to
-    content experience features for use in your own app.
-It strives to be RESTful and is organized around the main resources you&rsquo;re familiar with from the Box web interface.
+    the target of the Assignment.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0